Cats Don't Dance: Home media

-Cats Don't Dance had its first home video release by Warner Home Video, on VHS and LaserDisc on August 19, 1997, only four months and twenty-four days after its theatrical release.
+Cats Don't Dance had its first home video release by Warner Home Video on VHS and LaserDisc on August 19, 1997.
 To promote the release, Warner partnered with Continental Airlines, in which the buyer received an in-pack coupon worth $125 in savings on a Continental flight.
 A $2 instant savings coupon with the additional purchase of either Dennis the Menace (1993), Batman: Mask of the Phantasm, Richie Rich (1994), or the 25th anniversary edition of Willy Wonka and the Chocolate Factory was also included.
+The film had also its first DVD release on September 3, 2002, in a pan-and-scan format with bonus features.
+It was later released on Blu-ray.